 Belleville Downtown Commons Feasibility and Economic Impact Study

-The City of Belleville is conducting a Feasibility and Economic Impact Study for the entire area around City Hall; the Downtown Commons.
+The City of Belleville has conducted a Feasibility and Economic Impact Study for the entire area around City Hall; the Downtown Commons.

 This project includes the visioning and conceptual design process for the redevelopment of Market Square and takes into consideration the possible uses and repurposing of the Memorial Arena, in addition to possible redevelopment opportunities for other City owned properties around City Hall located along Belleville’s riverfront.

-The concepts being presented represent a “high level” presentation that looks at possibilities to make the City Centre a vibrant place to live, work and play.
-It is also responding to the downtown stakeholders’ and the general public’s opinions, observations and suggestions through interviews and surveys.
+The Downtown Commons Feasibility and Economic Impact Study presents “high level” concepts that examine how Belleville could make the City Centre a vibrant place to live, work and play.
+It is also responding to the downtown stakeholders’ and the general public’s opinions, observations and suggestions through interviews, surveys and a public open house.

 We learn from studying the past to hopefully make the future stronger, more vibrant and sustainable.
 This is a presentation of ideas with back-up rationale to be reviewed with an open mind and a sense of the common good.

 Belleville Commons is a name proposed for the area surrounding City Hall.
 Commons or town greens have historical context over many centuries as being social spaces where townsfolk and visitors gather for celebrations, special occasions and general relaxation.
 They are the core attraction of numerous downtowns and mark the city centre as the vibrant cultural and financial center.
 They provide a “sense of place” where the personality and character of a community can shine and be recognized and celebrated.